Francisco I. Madero: Leader of the Anti-Re-election Movement (1908–1909)

 In spite of the attacks by Madero and his earlier statements to the contrary, Díaz ran for re-election.
 In a show of U.S. support, Díaz and William Howard Taft planned a summit in El Paso, Texas, and Ciudad Juárez, Chihuahua, for 16 October 1909, a historic first meeting between a Mexican and a U.S. president and also the first time a U.S. president would cross the border into Mexico.
 At the meeting, Diaz told John Hays Hammond, "Since I am responsible for bringing several billion dollars in foreign investments into my country, I think I should continue in my position until a competent successor is found."

 The summit was a great success for Díaz, but it could have been a major tragedy.
 On the day of the summit, Frederick Russell Burnham, the celebrated scout, and Private C.R.
 Moore, a Texas Ranger, discovered a man holding a concealed palm pistol along the procession route and they disarmed the assassin within only a few feet of Díaz and Taft.

 The Porfirian regime reacted to Madero by placing pressure on the Madero family's banking interests, and at one point even issued a warrant for Madero's arrest on the grounds of "unlawful transaction in rubber".
 Madero was not arrested, though, apparently due in part to the intervention of Díaz's finance minister, José Yves Limantour, a friend of the Madero family.
 In April 1910, the Anti-Re-electionist Party met and selected Madero as their nominee for President of Mexico.

-During the convention, a meeting between Madero and Díaz was arranged by the governor of Veracruz, Teodoro Dehesa, and took place in Díaz's residence on 16 April 1910.
-Only the candidate and the president were present for the meeting, so the only account of it is Madero's own in correspondence.
+During the convention, the governor of Veracruz, Teodoro Dehesa, arranged a meeting between Madero and Díaz, that took place in Díaz's residence on 16 April 1910.
+Only the candidate and the president were present for the meeting, so the only account of it is Madero's correspondence.
 A political solution and compromise might have been possible, with Madero withdrawing his candidacy.
 It became clear to Madero that Díaz was a decrepit old man, out of touch politically, and unaware of the extent of formal political opposition.
 The meeting was important for strengthening Madero's resolve that political compromise was not possible and he is quoted as saying "Porfirio is not an imposing chief.
 Nevertheless, it will be necessary to start a revolution to overthrow him.
 But who will crush it afterwards?"
 Madero was worried that Porfirio Díaz would not willingly relinquish office, warned his supporters of the possibility of electoral fraud and proclaimed that "Force shall be met by force!"